evg656e/requirify/README.md

             console.log('Button clicked:', target.text);
         });
         btn.click();
-        // you can access to QML items from JS, e.g.: var btn2 = new Lib.Button('Click me', window); // <-- you can use QML Window properties and methods within JS code }
+        // you can access QML items from JS, e.g.: var btn2 = new Lib.Button('Click me', window); // <-- you can use QML Window properties and methods within JS code }
 }